saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 ### an were the standard dose vaccines.
 NCLUSIONS
-e high-dose recombinant vaccine conferred more protection against PCR-co med influenza than an egg based standard dose vaccine among adults betwe
+e high-dose recombinant vaccine conferred more protection against PCR-co med influenza than an egg-based standard-dose vaccine among adults betwe

 uenza A was 15.7% (95% CI, 6.0 to 24.5; P = 0.002).
 The recombinant vacci
- not significantly more protective against influenza-related hospitalizatio h d d d
+not significantly more protective against influenza-related hospitalizati h d d d